Recommendation Systems (8): Knowledge Graph-Enhanced Recommendation

 Learn how knowledge graphs supercharge recommendation systems by adding semantic understanding.
 Covers RippleNet, KGCN, KGAT, CKE, and path-based reasoning -- with intuitive explanations, real-world analogies, and working Python code.

-When you search for The Dark Knight on a streaming platform, the system does not merely log that you watched it.
-It knows Christian Bale played Batman, Christopher Nolan directed it, it belongs to the Batman trilogy, and it shares cinematic DNA with other cerebral action films.
-This rich semantic web is a knowledge graph (KG) – a structured network of entities (movies, actors, directors, genres) connected by typed relations (acted_in, directed_by, part_of).
+When you search for The Dark Knight on a streaming platform, the system doesn’t just log that you watched it.
+It knows that Christian Bale played Batman, Christopher Nolan directed it, it’s part of the Batman trilogy, and it shares cinematic DNA with other cerebral action films.
+This rich semantic web is a knowledge graph (KG) — a structured network of entities (movies, actors, directors, genres) connected by typed relations (acted_in, directed_by, part_of).

 Why does this matter for recommendations?
-Because pure collaborative filtering has a blind spot: it can only recommend items that already have interaction history.
+Pure collaborative filtering has a blind spot: it can only recommend items with existing interaction history.
 A brand-new film with zero views is invisible.
-But if that film shares a director with movies you love, a knowledge graph sees the connection on day one.
-KGs transform recommendation from raw pattern matching into semantic reasoning.
+But if that film shares a director with movies you love, a knowledge graph sees the connection right away.
+KGs transform recommendations from raw pattern matching into semantic reasoning.

 • What knowledge graphs are and how they encode real-world facts